Marko-Obradovic/azure-notes/azure-notes.md

 - Load balancing
 - High availability

-You can predicting the resources needed to deliver a positive experience for your customers.
+You can predict the resources needed to deliver a positive experience for your customers.

 #### Cost Predictability: